Last update: Jan 6, 2019

 Amazing!
 The screen went back to normal and I have no issues so far.
 I’ve even loaded Kev’sdeep sea html 5 3D demo to check the temperature, and it stabilized around 75C, and 20fps for my 2.3GHz CPU.
 The 2GHz CPU does 9fps.

 - Warning: Taking appart a macbook pro requires being careful to remove connectors.
-I actually broke the keyboard and trackpad connectors by accident.
+Use a youtube video first time.
+I actually broke the keyboard and trackpad connectors by accident ($10).
 I should have watched a video on how to take it appart first.
+You may also want to get spare case screws ($5), as the star T4 screws strip way too easily.

 - AHT 4xxx/4/40000005 error: The battery will throw a AHT error, and may or not prevent charging.
 The error doesn’t seem to be an issue for me.
 It charges etc. but AHT still has that warning